flamingchickens1540/CLUCK/MAINTAINING.md

 # Maintaining

+## Adding Members

+Visit `/admin/members/` and enter data in the bottom row.
+Slack IDs will automatically populate by the email

+## Adjusting Seasons

+Set the `start_date` field to the date you want to start tracking current hour information from, typically around kickoff or the end of summer.
+Any hour submissions after this point will be counted towards totals.
+It can be in any format accepted by the [Javascript Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date)

 ## Refreshing Veracross photos

 Open [the student directory](https://portals.veracross.com/catlin/student/directory/1) and paste the following into the browser console.
 You may need to disable CSP to run this script.